 On top of that, hundreds upon hundreds of attendees is quite normal, since in Russia family doesn’t stop at your immediate relatives.
 Extended families, near and even distant relatives are all invited with a second thought.

-Tradition, particularly when it involves family is still extremely important in Russia, and customs, rituals, beliefs and social practices still figure heavily in almost every Russian wedding.
+Tradition, particularly when it involves family is still extremely important in Russia and customs, rituals, beliefs and social practices still figure heavily in almost every Russian wedding.
 These days though, the Russian wedding is often a bit of a hybrid, as couples borrow bits and pieces that appeal to them from contemporary European or American-style weddings.

 In olden times, Russian couples tended to marry at a much younger age and thus, the mother and father of the groom would have to seek permission from the bride’s parents to take her hand in marriage.
-During this meeting, before the bridge is introduced, the parents of the bride might ask the grooms’ family for a vykp nevesty (a ransom).
+During this meeting, before the bride is introduced, the parents of the bride might ask the grooms’ family for a vykoop nevesty (a ransom).
 Unlike the more serious concept of a dowry in other cultures, this is meant to be taken in jest.
 Some families still adopt this tradition as a bit of fun, with the bride’s parent’s threatening to “steal” her away before the ceremony and sending the groom on a wild goose-chase, collecting gifts and completed challenges that at their heart, are meant to show the sincerity of his love.
 And also embarrass him.
 Cranky Russian parents love a good humiliating joke at their son-in-law’s expense.

-AS we’ve mentioned, for most Russians, the ceremony is usually considered a mere formality.
+As we’ve mentioned, for most Russians the ceremony is usually considered a mere formality.
 The reception is where the real fun begins!

 As we mentioned earlier, two days is a common length of time for the festivities to carry on.
 The two days of merriment and mayhem that characterise a Russian wedding reception often include many old-fashioned traditions which the younger generation have enthusiastically kept to the torch burning.
 Since the reception is all about bringing people together in celebration of the newlyweds, the party involves all sorts of games, frivolity and vodka-fuelled shenanigans as old as time.